epfl-si/accounts-tequila-example/README.md

 In order to do that, we do recommend the [alanning:roles](https://guide.meteor.com/accounts.html#alanning-roles) package.

+To install it: ` meteor add alanning:roles`.
+It will create the `roles` and `role-assignment` collection in MongoDB.

+This package expects the `roles` collection to have the defined roles' levels.
+The file `server/fixtures.js` ensures that some roles are defined (by default `admin`, `editor` and `default` roles are created).

 ## Development - Test a new `accounts-tequila` version locally